askeladdk/toolbox/README.md

 # Toolbox - algorithms and data structures for Go

-Package toolbox provides reusable data structures and algorithms.
+Package toolbox provides common and useful algorithms and data structures.

 ## Implementations